fpmi-tp2023/labrabota4gr13-MaxEmelyanovich/README.md

 # Overview

 Application is a middleware for sqlite3 data base usage.
 SELECT, UPDATE, DELETE and INSERT queries are implemented, user can choose transaction mode or autoconmit mode.
-All images are saved in one file in directory 'images/'

 # Usage